PacificBiosciences/IsoSeq/README.md

 ***

-## Availability
-Latest IsoSeq3 can be installed via bioconda package `isoseq3`.

-Please refer to our [official pbbioconda page](https://github.com/PacificBiosciences/pbbioconda) for information on Installation, Support, License, Copyright, and Disclaimer.

-## Scope
 *IsoSeq3* contains the newest tools to identify transcripts in PacBio single-molecule sequencing data.
 Starting in SMRT Link v6.0.0, those tools power the